vanhoefm/fragattacks/research/README.md

 **TODO: AWUS036ACM `iw set wlanX monitor active` in injection mode (but in mixed mode that crashes)**

+**TODO: Always recommend running our backported drivers to assure there are not unexpected regressions?**

 The three last colums signify:

 1. Injection mode: whether the network card can be used as a second interface to inject frames in [injection mode](#Injection-mode).